 Alumni Profile: Andrew Piccone, Class of 2008

-Since graduating from Moravian College, Andrew has continued photography, specializing in music photography and portraiture.
-To view his portfolio, visit: andrewpiccone.com.
+Since graduating from Moravian University, Andrew has continued photography, specializing in music photography and portraiture.
+Click here to go to his website: andrewpiccone.com.